 TIP: If you or your senior loved one is having trouble taking care of a pet, read our article about things you can do to help elderly parents keep their pet.

-What are the worst dog breeds for seniors?
-Seniors should avoid large breeds like pit bulls, Rottweilers, huskies and akitas due to the physical strength required to take care of them.
+Seniors should avoid large breeds like pit bulls, Rottweilers, Huskies and Akitas due to the physical strength required to take care of them.
 Avoid high energy dogs needing lots of attention like Australian shepherds, Jack Russells, and border collies.
 Also, avoid hard-to-housebreak dogs like Chihuahuas and pugs.